What is Arts Management?

 A Curriculum With Room to Explore

+You’ll have the space and freedom to select your focus and acquire real-world experience.
 The curriculum provides a broad introduction to business models, managerial roles, and practices common to a range of arts enterprises in the nonprofit and commercial sectors.
-Core courses complement upper-level electives, internships, and independent-study opportunities to deepen your understanding and skills relevant to specific arts and entertainment settings and roles.
-The program design allows the space and freedom to select your focus.
+Core courses complement upper-level electives, internships, and independent-study opportunities to deepen your understanding and develop relevant skills as you put knowledge into practice.
+Many arts management students pursue double or dual majors.

 Our campus is home to four conservatories that serve as a professional training ground for artists in the visual, performing, and theatre arts.
 The arts scene here always buzzes with performances and creatives looking to collaborate.
 You’ll find opportunities right on campus to put your education in action.